 Career and Technical Education (CTE)

 Among the many academic choices provided to students are the school-within-a school Academies and Advanced Academic programs.
 Upon graduation, students who successfully complete courses in Career and Technical Education (CTE) are prepared to enter the workforce.
-In the 2015-2016 school year, 11,327 students passed industry-credential tests through their Career and Technical Education (CTE) courses.
-Since 2002, 68,171 industry-credential tests have been passed by students.
-For more details, download the 2014-2015 Annual Report of School Performance.
+In the 2017-2018 school year, 13,634 students passed industry-credential tests through their Career and Technical Education (CTE) courses with an overall pass rate of 78.9%.
+Since 2002, 92,426 industry-credential tests have been passed by students.

 Advanced Technology Center